-- 1.2.2 Other types of automatic sprinklers may be FM Approved if they meet the requirements and intent of this standard.
-Sprinklers of unusual design may be subjected to special tests to determine their suitability. - 1.2.3 Approval Standards are intended to verify that the product described will meet stated conditions of performance, safety and quality useful to the ends of property conservation.
+1.2.2 Other types of automatic sprinklers may be certified if they meet the requirements and intent of this standard.
+Sprinklers of unusual design may be subjected to special tests to determine their suitability.

 1.3 Basis for Requirements